wp-plugins/social-polls-by-opinionstage/readme.txt

 Tested up to: 3.4.1
 Stable tag: trunk

 Add a social polling system to your blog.
-Opinion Stage connects social networks to polling providing a rich & engaging polling experience.
+Opinion Stage connects social networks to polling, providing a rich & engaging polling experience.

 == Description ==